SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 The access control level of a type also affects the default access level of that type's :newTerm:`members` (its properties, methods, initializers, and subscripts).
-If you define a type's access level as “private”, the default access level of its members will also be private.
+If you define a type's access level as private, the default access level of its members will also be private.
-Conversely, if you define a type's access level as “internal” or “public” (or use the default access level of “internal” without specifying an access level explicitly), the default access level of the type's members will be “internal”.
+If you define a type's access level as internal or public (or use the default access level of internal without specifying an access level explicitly), the default access level of the type's members will be internal.

 .. note::